 During these last 26 months, I sought out and greatly benefited from the friendship and support of others who with compassion and Christlike love supported me, trusted me, mourned with me, sat with me in my pain and loss of spiritual identity, mentored me, provided me insight, and without any predetermined judgement or expectation as to where I would end up in my Faith Journey, expressed confidence and faith in me and that I would find light, meaning, and truth as I progressed into the next Stage of Faith.

-During these last 26 months, I traversed and periodically revisited the Stages of Grief, I processed a deep sense of betrayal and spiritual trauma from my Church and it’s top leaders, and I internalized a desire to reconstruct personal and foundational paradigms about life, meaning, purpose, spirituality, faith, and community.
+During these last 26 months (at the time I wrote this Introductory post), I traversed and periodically revisited the Stages of Grief, I processed a deep sense of betrayal and spiritual trauma from my Church and it’s top leaders, and I internalized a desire to reconstruct personal and foundational paradigms about life, meaning, purpose, spirituality, faith, and community.
 Along the way, I kept a record of my Journey through periodical personal journaling, through occasional posts I shared on Facebook in closed and in secret faith-based Support Groups, and through limited privacy posts I shared with a limited number of personal friends.

 I believed there would come a time when I would be ready to pay-it-forward by sharing some of those posts and experiences of how I personaly reconciled things with a broader group of people via a blog.
 I hope that some of the things I share may possibly be of value or serve as comfort to others in similar ways that words from my friends and people in these Facebook Support Groups so generously helped me.